Divo123-tech/LeetCode-Journal/README.md

 - Return the root.

 ### **Valid Anagram**
--Initialize an empty dictionary to track letters used, and how many times they appear -Iterate through the first word
+- Initialize an empty dictionary to track letters and their counts.
+- Iterate through the first word:
-  -if the letter is in the dictionary
+  - If the letter is already in the dictionary:
-    -Increment it by 1
-  -Else instantiate it as 1
+    - Increment its count by 1.
+  - Else:
+    - Initialize it with 1.
--Iterate through the second word
+- Iterate through the second word:
-  -If the letter is not in the dictionary
+  - If the letter is not in the dictionary:
-    -Return false
-  -Else
-    -Subtract it by 1
+    - Return `False`.
+  - Else:
+    - Decrement its count by 1.
--Iterate through the dictionary
+- Iterate through the dictionary:
-  -if there's any values that aren’t zero,
+  - If any value is not zero:
-    - Return false
+    - Return `False`.
+- Return `True` (if all values are zero, the words are anagrams).